-Jeevan Public Cord Blood Bank, established in 2007, is a unit of 20 year old not for profit, Jeevan Blood Bank and Research Centre.
+Jeevan Public Cord Blood Bank, established in 2007, is a unit of 21 year old not for profit, Jeevan Stem Cell Foundation.
 The mission of Jeevan is to enable quick and affordable access to high quality stem cells from donated cord blood for transplant to Indians.
 Jeevan is the largest active public cord blood bank in the SAARC region.

-Jeevan has over 4150 units of stem cells from donated cord blood and our target is to reach10,000 before March 2017.
+Jeevan has over 6166 units of stem cells from donated cord blood and our target is to reach 30,000 before December 2022.
 It complies with the national standards laid down by the DCGI.
 In addition, the project is certified to ISO 9001:2008 standards.
 Though not yet accredited, all systems compy with Netcord FACT standards .

 The process and storage

 To ensure the highest quality of the product, Jeevan pays critical attention to all aspects of processing like collection, packing, transportation, harvesting stem cells, cryopreservation stem cell units.

 Once we receive the cord blood units, we process and categorise to decide fitness for clinical use.
 All units must reach our lab within 40 hours ( outermost of 44 hrs ) from the time of collection.
 Further decision to process depends on the number of